thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

 ./daily_ntfy_ai_fact.sh 3600 7200 "Psychiatry"
 ```

-This will wait between 1 to 2 hours before sending an AI-generated fact about psychiatry.
+This will wait between 1 to 2 hours before sending an AI-generated fact about psychiatry:

+* > Did you know that the first comprehensive textbook on psychiatry was published in 1845 by Dr. Thomas Kirkbride?
+Titled "An Introduction to the Study of Insanity," this influential book laid the groundwork for modern psychiatric research and practice.`

 Example with custom LLM arguments:
 ```